Nissan P engine

-The Nissan P engine is a large overhead valve, inline-six cylinder engine manufactured by Nissan Diesel Motor Co., Ltd. from 1959 to 2003 and used in light-duty trucks by Nissan, as well as in the Nissan Patrol.
-It replaced Nissan's older, sidevalve engines with which it shared its dimensions.
+The Nissan P engine is a large overhead valve, inline-six engine manufactured by Nissan from 1959 to 2003 and used in light-duty trucks by Nissan, as well as in the Nissan Patrol.
+It replaced Nissan's older sidevalve engines with which it shared its dimensions.
 This series of engines were based on the pre-war Type A engine, which was a license built Graham-Paige design.

 NAK

-Introduced in 1950, this is a 3670 cc petrol inline six-cylinder engine which produces 75 hp.
+Introduced in 1950, the NAK is a 3670 cc petrol inline-six engine which produces 75 hp.
 This was directly derived from Nissan's pre-war A engine, a license-built Graham-Paige unit.